bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am Bowen Li, a data scientist and machine learning engineer, enjoying solving business/engineering data science problems and building data products with real-world datasets.
-I work on machine learning algorithms/engineering and statistical inference, and build large-scale data processing pipelines and machine learning products.
-I have a PhD in Statistics from National Chiao Tung University.
+I am Bowen Li, a Machine learning scientist and a hybrid of researcher/engineer, with a PhD in Statistics, enjoying solving real-world business/engineering problems and developing data products.
+I work on machine learning applications/engineering and statistical inference, and build large-scale data pipelines and data products.

-I just joined [Zalando](https://en.zalando.de/) as a data scientist working on machine learning algorithms/engineering in Personalization Engine; for the brief CV please refer to my [LinkedIn profile](https://www.linkedin.com/in/bowenli0701/).
+Now I am a data scientist working on machine learning modeling/engineering in fashion e-commerce Personalization Engine at [Zalando](https://en.zalando.de/); for the brief CV please refer to my [LinkedIn profile](https://www.linkedin.com/in/bowenli0701/).
 The best email address to contact me is bowen0701 at gmail.com.

 ## Research Interests